rwang-z/STModule/vignette/STModule_tutorial.md

 We provide the results of STModule for the ST MOB data *(<a href="https://www.science.org/doi/10.1126/science.aaf2403">Ståhl et al., 2016</a>)*, available <a href="https://drive.google.com/drive/folders/15jKtTqfeDMtPaXJgDYeg55aiD-HcvtQs">here</a>.

-You can load the result ('STModule_res_st_mob.RData'), apply the tissue modules to other MOB datasets (same data format required as mentioned above), and estimate the corresponding spatial maps as follows:
+You can load the result (STModule_res_st_mob.RData), apply the tissue modules to other MOB datasets (same data format required as mentioned above), and estimate the corresponding spatial maps as follows:

 ```r
 library('STModule')